TristanFauvel/GP_toolbox/README.md

    * Simply add GP_toolbox to your Matlab path

 ## User guide
+   * Please refer to `documentation.md`.
    * Each /Examples subfolder includes detailed description about how to use the toolbox.
    * You can use GP_toolbox with BO_toolbox for Bayesian optimization (https://github.com/TristanFauvel/BO_toolbox)

 ## License
    This software is distributed under the MIT License.
 Please refer to the file LICENCE.txt included for details.

-## Future features
-- [ ] Allow for non-zero mean in expectation-propagation approximation.
-- [ ] Allow for non-zero mean when using approximate sampling methods.